 Cleaning can feel more like a full-time occupation than a chore if your family members – especially teenagers – glide through life dumping dirty dishes in the sink, leaving used glasses on the countertop, and never emptying the bin in their bedroom.

 You don’t have to be house-proud to understand that a home quickly gets messy and, over time, becomes neglected.

 Staying on top of dust and dirt requires diligence, but a little planning will make your life easier.
 Below are seven tips to help you cope with the day-to-day burden of running a good home.

 A steam cleaner can transform your life!
-It’s the perfect gadget for wooden floors, or those covered by tiles, laminate, and vinyl.
+It’s the perfect gadget for wood floors (it can even help cover scratches on wood floors), or those covered by tiles, laminate, and vinyl.
 Clean floors help keep the rest of the home clean, too.
 Here’s a tip: put a drop of lavender or another essential oil on the fabric of the mop to leave your home smelling fresh.

 If you’re constantly wiping paintwork, you’ll want enamel gloss as the type of paint you choose, or a highly washable water based paint.
 They are more durable than the alternatives and easier to wipe clean.